 Tacking measures to tackle social isolation

-Also, a pilot campaign using Royal Post starts this week which will see postmen and women halt their rounds to talk to people who are lonely amid fears growing numbers of people are isolated and suffering health problems as a result.
-The plan will be trialled in three areas – Liverpool, New Maldon near London and Whitby – before being rolled out more widely if it is successful (The Telegraph, October 15, 2018).
+Also, a pilot campaign using Royal Post starts this which saw postmen and women halt their rounds to talk to people who are lonely amid fears growing numbers of people are isolated and suffering health problems as a result.
+The plan was trialed in three areas – Liverpool, New Maldon near London and Whitby (The Telegraph, October 15, 2018).

-From a bioethics point of view, we have a question about these first measures.
+From a bioethics point of view, we have a question about the suggested measures.
 Could be the loneliness epidemic an effect of our cultural values that must be approached from early education?